Agentic AI can radically change guest relations, but should it?

 The promise and the risk

-The benefits of agentic AI for guest relations are compelling.
+The benefits of agentic agentic AI in hospitality are compelling.
 These systems never get tired, never call in sick, and can handle unlimited simultaneous conversations.
 They can access real-time data across all departments, providing guests with accurate information about wait times, availability, and alternatives instantly.

 Early adopters in other industries may report dramatic improvements in operational efficiency.
 However, the hospitality industry's enthusiasm for technological solutions has led to costly mistakes before.
 The rush to implement mobile apps in the 2010s left many hospitality operators with expensive digital solutions that guests rarely used.